Rights of nature: 20th and 21st century developments

 As well in 2021, the Declaration of the Rights of the Moon was created by a group of "lawyers, space archaeologists and concerned citizens", drawing on precedents in the Rights of Nature movement and the concept of legal personality for non-human entities in space.

 Rights of nature law

 The early 2000s saw a significant expansion of rights of nature law, in the form of constitutional provisions, treaty agreements, national and subnational statutes, local laws, and court decisions.
 As of 2022, nature's rights laws exist in 24 countries (up from 17 in 2021), including in Canada, at least seven Tribal Nations in the U.S. and Canada, and over 60 cities and counties throughout the United States.
 The total number of countries with either existing or pending rights of nature legal provisions was 29 as of 2022.

+Legal interpretations and implementations of rights of nature vary across jurisdictions, particularly in relation to aquatic ecosystems.
+Comparative legal research indicates that countries have adopted diverse mechanisms — including court decisions, laws, and ordinances — to recognize rights of nature for freshwater and marine ecosystems, with distinctions in how such rights are conceptualized (e.g., legal personhood, subject of rights, or living entity) and in how representation and enforcement structures are organized.
+These studies also highlight persistent challenges, such as determining who grants the rights, on what legal basis they are recognized, and how they are implemented and enforced in practice.